Superalgos/Superalgos/README.md

 **Installation (for developers):** To install the Canvas App, you need to install AAWeb, following [this guide](https://github.com/Superalgos/AAWeb/blob/develop/README.md).

-> The workings of the Canvas App is documented in the [Superalgos Desktop App README](https://github.com/Superalgos/DesktopApp/blob/master/README.md).
+> The workings of the Canvas App is documented in the [Superalgos Platform README](https://github.com/Superalgos/DesktopApp/blob/master/README.md).

 # Maintainer